-Mankiw, G.; "Essentials of Economics," Any Edition, (I reference the 5th edition, published in 2009)
+Mankiw, G.; "Essentials of Economics," Any Edition

 (Note: you can use any edition of Dr. Mankiw's "Essentials of Economics" text you like, though the chapters may differ slightly from those listed on the syllabus)

 Extensions and Exam Rescheduling

 I offer homework extensions and/or exam rescheduling under extenuating circumstances.
 If you need to reschedule, or think you need to reschedule, any of the above dates, please let me know before the start of week 3.